Prince-K-Ado/ist303_spr25_software_development/slides/week05_slides_pytest.md

 a library that helps you write and run tests.

-**We just wrote some killer tests, why do we need it?** makes your test writing easier, more organized, and more efficient
+**We just wrote some killer tests, why do we need it?** makes writing tests easier, more organized, and efficient

 **Why Pytest?**
 Simple yet extensible, with many features